 Capital - Bishkek

-The number of resident population at the beginning of 2010 - 5418.3 thousand people
+The permanent population at the beginning of 2010 was 5418.3 thousand people

 Bishkek is the capital of the Kyrgyz Republic

 and the largest city in the country.
-It constitutes a separate administrative unit.
+It constitutes a special administrative unit.

 Population - 906 thousand inhabitants (2007).
-In contrast to the southern regions of the republic, there is a high percentage of Russians and Russian speakers.
+Unlike the southern regions of the republic high percent Russians and Russian speakers.

-The city is located in the north of the Kyrgyz Republic, in the Chui valley, at the foothills of the Tien Shan, 40 km north of the Kyrgyz ridge, 25 km from the border with Kazakhstan.
+The city is located in the north of the Kyrgyz Republic, in the Chu Valley, at the foothills of the Tien Shan, 40 km north of the Kyrgyz ridge, 25 km from the border with Kazakhstan.

 Naryn - 578 (total length)